Ratified April 26th, 2017 / Amended March 20, 2019

-In addition, the Steering Committee has the power to sponsor events, protests, or direct actions (but not to endorse positions or candidates) at any time by a vote of ⅘ of its members.
+In addition, the Steering Committee has the power to sponsor events, protests, or direct actions (but not to endorse positions or candidates) at any time by a vote of two-thirds of its members.
 However, it may not vote to sponsor events, protests, or direct actions if doing so would conflict with or be inconsistent with a prior chapter vote, and it must report any such decisions back to the chapter as soon as reasonably possible, but by no later than at the next general or regular meeting, whichever is earliest.
 If the sponsored event, protest, or direct action has not yet taken place at the time of that meeting, any member in good standing may move from the floor to overturn the sponsorship by a simple majority of the votes cast.
-This paragraph shall expire and be automatically removed at the conclusion of the 2018 election of the full Steering Committee unless this sentence is removed (and the paragraph thus made permanent) by a simple majority vote of the chapter, which may take place at a meeting or by online vote.

 Section 2.
 Online Voting

 The steering committee may decide, at the request of any member making such a proposal, to hold an online vote on any issue except for candidate or ballot initiative endorsements.
 Members shall be eligible to vote so long as they are active members in good standing, as defined in Article III Section 4, as of the start of the online voting period following close of debate.
-At least 50% of active members in good standing must vote or the vote will be considered invalid for lack of a quorum.
+The minimum number of votes cast must be greater than or equal to the number of eligible members in attendance at whichever meeting of the last two regular chapter meetings had the largest number of eligible members in attendance, otherwise the vote will be considered invalid for lack of a quorum.
 The steering committee shall announce all online votes to the chapter by email and all other reasonable means.
 There shall be a 72-hour period for debate following the announcement.
 At the close of debate, there shall be a 48-hour voting period during which any eligible member may vote.
 No motions to call the question or extend debate will be allowed, and no amendments will be allowed.
 However, at any time after the start of debate, any eligible member may motion to table the proposal with a simple majority vote.